Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 The three step into a loaded concert hall with all eyes on the two pedestals on the stage.

-There he is, Politics Minion, trembling in his boots as a handsome, perfect lawyer-astronaut-war-hero-billionaire-triple-amputee explains some bullshit theory about theoretical economics.
+There he is, Politics Minion, trembling in his boots as a handsome, perfect lawyer-astronaut-war-hero-billionaire-triple-amputee-cyborg explains some bullshit theory about theoretical economics to a questioner.

 “What the… goodness,” Navigator Minion mumbles with shock at the complete change of atmosphere.